Troubleshooting

 - "Invalid API token" error messages

-- Feature flags always returning inactive
+- Feature flags always return inactive

 Solutions: